MoBakour/potatodb/README.md

 -   `skip` : (number) Specifies the number of potatoes to skip before starting the search.
 -   `recent`: (boolean) Specifies whether priority of search should be to recent potatoes.
 By default, data is traversed oldest to recent.
 -   `sort`: (object) An object that specifies the field to sort based on, and the value of that field would specify the order of sorting (positive number for ascending, negative number for descending).
+-   `project`: (object) An object that specifies fields to include/exclude from returned result.

 limit and sort options would make sense to be used with the `findMany()` method.